vblanco20-1/vulkan-guide/docs/chapter-4/descriptors_code.md

 }

 ```
-For creating the buffers, we are to use the Uniform Buffer usage, and CPU_TO_GPU memory type.
+For creating the buffers, we are to use the Uniform Buffer usage, and `CPU_TO_GPU` memory type.
 Uniform buffers are the best for this sort of small, read only shader data.
 They have a size limitation, but they are very fast to access in the shaders.

 Try to run this and see if the validation layers complain.
-They shouldnt.
+They shouldn't.

 ## Descriptor sets: shader
 We are going to start doing the shader data itself.
 First thing is modifying the shader that we use, to use the matrix there.